 So, whats 30 odd years between friends?

 She and I go back to grade 10, just after I moved up from California.
-We fell in love with the same boy, whom she won, and we shared deep conversations over a plate of fries, coffee and Craven M cigarettes at the Dog House restaurant when cutting classes in high school.
+We fell in love with the same boy, whom she won, we shared deep conversations over plates of fries, coffee and Craven M cigarettes at the Dog House restaurant when cutting classes in high school.
 We loved the same music and the love for writing.
 We both kept journals.
 She wrote beautiful poems and songs that she sang with her guitar.
 We would light candles in her room and delve into the meaning of relationships, spirituality, parents, and becoming women.
 Oh the drama we imagined in our teenaged world.

 We were like sisters.
 We were best friends.

 But I lost her after high school.
 I say I lost her because I don’t remember her leaving grade 12 earlier than the rest of us and moving to Manitoba to attend University.
-I wasn’t paying attention, she left my life and I didn’t blink.
+I wasn’t paying attention, she left my life and it seems I didn’t even blink.

-Eight years later after high school I had bumped into her about 8 years later when she moved back to Vancouver Island, she was married and pregnant and I already had a 5 year old and was a single parent with a five year old.
-I was awkward – both of us were, but nothing came of it- although we were happy to see each other no plans were made to get together then, and we circled out of each others lives once more.
+Eight years later after high school I had bumped into her briefly on the street when she moved back to Vancouver Island.
+She was married and pregnant with her first, and I was a single parent with a five year old.
+I was awkward – I was in a confused, unsettled place at the time- and although we were happy to see each other no plans were made to get together then, and we circled out of each others lives once more.

 After several more years passed I began to think of her, wanted to see if I could find her again but because of my lame inattention I couldn’t remember her married last name.
 So I searched FB using her maiden name – maybe she kept it- but nothing appeared.
 I searched our common FB friends from high school to see if she came up, not there either.

-Fly ahead to 2015 I am sitting in my hairdressers chair while my color is processing, I am looking through my FB and the list of “people you may know” came up which I lazily scrolled through and suddenly there she was.
+Fly ahead to 2015 I am sitting in my hairdressers chair while my colour is processing, and looking through my Facebook.
+The list of “people you may know” came up which I lazily scrolled through and suddenly there she was!
 I “friended” her immediately and anxiously awaited for her to respond, which she soon did.

 We were so happy to reconnect!

-Finally able to exchange phone numbers and talking with her I discovered she had been working for the past 8 years a mere 3 blocks away from the waterfront harbour I crossed each day but lived south island, driving the 40 minutes.
-I drove to work too so that maybe explains us missing each other.
+Finally, we exchanged phone numbers, and talking with her I discovered she had been working for the past 8 years a mere 3 blocks away from the waterfront harbour I crossed over to each day in my boat on my way to work, but she was living south island about 40 minutes out of town.

 Well.
 But how were we to know?
 She had lost track of me too.